 There are a number of reasons to use an optical audio cable (also known as a TOSLINK) with your Xbox One.
 Maybe you want to connect the Xbox to a soundbar or other audio device or just want to know if it’s possible for future reference.
 Continue reading to learn how to use coaxial audio cables with the Xbox One.

-First, we’ll mention some of our favorite cables and the cover some practical tips on how to use them with the Xbox one and other audio devices.
+First, we’ll mention some of our favourite cables and the cover some practical tips on how to use them with the Xbox one and other audio devices.

 Best Optical Cables for Xbox One:

 Here’s a list of our best optical cables that offer rich audio for Xbox One.

 How to Connect Xbox One to a Surround Sound System:

 The easiest (and cheapest) way to connect Xbox One to a surround sound system is by using an optical audio cable.
 Locate the TOSLINK port on the rear of your Xbox, insert the cable, and then insert the other end into an available port on your surround sound system.

 Note: If the Xbox doesn’t configure the new audio automatically, then you might have to change the audio output manually inside the settings menu, it should be labelled as “Optical Audio”.

 In most cases, everything will be plug-and-play and the surround sound should work.
 Using an optical cable is the best way to connect the Xbox One to a surround sound system.
 The alternative would be buying multiple HDMI cables, which is a hassle.